rust-lang/rust-by-example/src/fn/closures.md

 # Closures

-Closures in Rust, also called lambdas, are functions that can capture the enclosing environment.
+Closures in Rust, also called lambda expressions or lambdas, are functions that can capture the enclosing environment.
 For example, a closure that captures the x
 variable:
 ```Rust